bivi325/AWS-exams/networks.md

 The 802.11 protocol can provide increased throughput based on the wireless network environment.
 If all wireless devices connect with the same 802.11 standard, maximum speeds can be obtained for that standard.
 If the access point is configured to accept only one 802.11 standard, devices that do not use that standard cannot connect to the access point.
 A mixed mode wireless network environment can include devices that use any of the existing Wi-Fi standards.

 When building a wireless network, it is important that the wireless components connect to the appropriate WLAN.
 This is done using the SSID.
 The SSID is used to tell wireless devices, called STAs, which WLAN they belong to and with which other devices they can communicate.
 The SSID broadcast allows other devices and wireless clients to automatically discover the name of the wireless network.
 When the SSID broadcast is disabled, you must manually enter the SSID on wireless devices.

+## Communication Protocol

+Protocols are required for computers to properly communicate across the network.
+These include message format, message size, timing, encoding, encapsulation, and message patterns.

+* Message format - When a message is sent, it must use a specific format or structure.
+* Message size - The rules that govern the size of the pieces communicated across the network are very strict.
+They can also be different, depending on the channel used.
+* Timing - Timing determines the speed at which the bits are transmitted across the network.
+It also affects when an individual host can send data and the total amount of data that can be sent in any one transmission.
+* Encoding - Messages sent across the network are first converted into bits by the sending host.
+Each bit is encoded into a pattern of sounds, light waves, or electrical impulses depending on the network media over which the bits are transmitted.
+* Encapsulation - Each message transmitted on a network must include a header that contains addressing information that identifies the source and destination hosts.
+Encapsulation is the process of adding this information to the pieces of data that make up the message.
+* Message pattern - Some messages require an acknowledgment before the next message can be sent.
+This type of request/response pattern is a common aspect of many networking protocols.
+However, there are other types of messages that may be simply streamed across the network, without concern as to whether they reach their destination.

+## Communication standards
+Topologies allow us to see the networking using representation of end devices and intermediary devices.
+How does a device see a network?
+Think of a device in a bubble.
+The only thing a device sees is its own addressing information.
+How does the device know it is on the same network as another device?
+The answer is network protocols.
+Most network communications are broken up into smaller data units, or packets.

+A standard is a set of rules that determines how something must be done.
+Networking and internet standards ensure that all devices connecting to the network implement the same set of rules or protocols in the same manner.
+Using standards, it is possible for different types of devices to send information to each other over the internet.

+An internet standard is the end result of a comprehensive cycle of discussion, problem solving, and testing.
+These different standards are developed, published, and maintained by a variety of organizations.
+When a new standard is proposed, each stage of the development and approval process is recorded in a numbered RFC document so that the evolution of the standard is tracked.
+RFCs for internet standards are published and managed by the IETF.

+## Network comminication models
+Protocols are the rules that govern communications.
+Successful communication between hosts requires interaction between a number of protocols.
+Protocols include HTTP, TCP, IP, and Ethernet.
+These protocols are implemented in software and hardware that are installed on each host and networking device.

+The interaction between the different protocols on a device can be illustrated as a protocol stack.
+A stack illustrates the protocols as a layered hierarchy, with each higher-level protocol depending on the services of the protocols shown in the lower levels.
+The separation of functions enables each layer in the stack to operate independently of others.

+The suite of TCP/IP protocols that are used for internet communications follows the structure of this model:

+* Application - Represents data to the user, plus encoding and dialog control
+* Transport -Supports communication between various devices across diverse networks
+* Internet - Determines the best path through the network
+* Network Access - The hardware devices and media that make up the network.

+A reference model describes the functions that must be completed at a particular layer but does not specify exactly how a function should be accomplished.
+The primary purpose of a reference model is to aid in clearer understanding of the functions and processes necessary for network communications.

+The most widely known internetwork reference model was created by the OSI project at the International ISO.
+It is used for data network design, operation specifications, and troubleshooting.
+This model is commonly referred to as the OSI model.

+## OSI model layer description
+7 – Application - The application layer contains protocols used for process-to-process communications.
+6 – Presentation - The presentation layer provides for common representation of the data transferred between application layer services.
+5 – Session - The session layer provides services to the presentation layer to organize its dialogue and to manage data exchange.
+4 – Transport - The transport layer defines services to segment, transfer, and reassemble the data for individual communications between the end devices.
+3 – Network - The network layer provides services to exchange the individual pieces of data over the network between identified end devices.
+2 - Data Link - The data link layer protocols describe methods for exchanging data frames between devices over a common media 1 – Physical - The physical layer protocols describe the mechanical, electrical, functional, and procedural means to activate, maintain, and de-activate physical connections for a bit transmission to and from a network device.

+## Encapsulation and the Ethernet Frame
+The process of placing one message format inside another message format is called encapsulation.
+De-encapsulation occurs when the process is reversed by the recipient and the letter is removed from the envelope.
+Just as a letter is encapsulated in an envelope for delivery, so computer messages are encapsulated.
+A message that is sent over a computer network follows specific format rules for it to be delivered and processed.

+The Ethernet protocol standards define many aspects of network communication including frame format, frame size, timing, and encoding.
+The format for Ethernet frames specifies the location of the destination and source MAC addresses, and additional information including preamble for sequencing and timing, start of frame delimiter, length and type of frame, and frame check sequence to detect transmission errors.

+## The access layer
+The access layer is the part of the network in which people gain access to other hosts and to shared files and printers.
+The access layer provides the first line of networking devices that connect hosts to the wired Ethernet network.
+Within an Ethernet network, each host can connect directly to an access layer networking device using an Ethernet cable.
+Ethernet hubs contain multiple ports that are used to connect hosts to the network.
+Only one message can be sent through an Ethernet hub at a time.
+Two or more messages sent at the same time will cause a collision.
+Because excessive retransmissions can clog up the network and slow down network traffic, hubs are now considered obsolete and have been replaced by Ethernet switches.

+An Ethernet switch is a device that is used at Layer 2.
+When a host sends a message to another host connected to the same switched network, the switch accepts and decodes the frames to read the MAC address portion of the message.
+A table on the switch, called a MAC address table, contains a list of all the active ports and the host MAC addresses that are attached to them.
+When a message is sent between hosts, the switch checks to see if the destination MAC address is in the table.
+If it is, the switch builds a temporary connection, called a circuit, between the source and destination ports.
+Ethernet switches also allow for sending and receiving frames over the same Ethernet cable simultaneously.
+This improves the performance of the network by eliminating collisions.

+A switch builds the MAC address table by examining the source MAC address of each frame that is sent between hosts.
+When a new host sends a message or responds to a flooded message, the switch immediately learns its MAC address and the port to which it is connected.
+The table is dynamically updated each time a new source MAC address is read by the switch.